BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: The Gibbs sampler

 where $\lambda$ is a Lagrange multiplier.
 The maximum posterior solution is found by solving the linear equations resulting from setting $\partial \mathcal{L}/\partial x_i = 0$ with $x_i = \{\Delta g_i, \lambda\}$.

 Third and finally, the time-dependent gain fluctuations are sampled starting from the residual

 where $\delta g^i_t$ is assumed to be constant within each PID period, but free to vary between consecutive PIDs.
-Ideally, $\delta g^i_t$ should be sampled from a multivariate Gaussian distribution, taking into account their known $1/f$ power dependency.
-In the current implementation, however, we adopt a similar solution as the LFI DPC pipeline \citep{planck2016-l02}.
-That is, we first estimate $\delta g^i_t$ independently for each time segment, and then smooth the resulting gain estimates with a moving boxcar average.
-In contrast, \npipe\ does not smooth the estimates \citep{planck2020-LVII}.
+Unfortuately, the noise on the estimated gain per PID is very large, and in practice, these estimates must be smoothed.
+For a fully stationary system, the mathematically optimal approach to do so would be to sample $\delta g^i_t$ from a multivariate Gaussian distribution, taking into account their known $1/f$ power dependency and associated temporal correlations.
+This would correspond to an optimal Wiener filter, and the optimal sampling algorithm takes the following form \citep{bp07}, [0]{\tens{G}}

+In this expression, $\tG$ is the covariance matrix of the Gaussian prior on $\delta\g_i$, $N_i$ is the noise covariance of the individual gain measurements, and $\eta_1$ and $\eta_2$ are two independent vectors drawn from a normal distribution with unity variance.